 Capacity Building for Landscape Approach to Support the Sustainable Natural Resources Management in Brunei, Indonesia, Philippines & Singapore

-The project aims to strengthen trans-boundary forestry cooperation among the four implementing countries as well as within the ASEAN region through the application of landscape approach in natural resources management.
+The project aims to strengthen transboundary forestry cooperation among the four implementing countries as well as within the ASEAN region through the application of landscape approach in natural resources management.
+The specific objectives are outlined as follows:

 - Assess the management compatibilities of communities/stakeholders within a specific landscape and its interrelationships (pros and cons) between and among landscapes in a Ridge to Reef horizon.